-Best UK penny stocks for traders and investors
+Best performing UK penny stocks for traders and investors

-We explain what you need to know about penny stocks and outline the top 10 penny stocks to watch in 2021.
-We’ll also show you how to take a position on UK penny stocks.
+We explain what you need to know about penny stocks and outline the top 10 penny stocks to watch in 2021 based on their performance over the year so far.1 We’ll also show you how to take a position on UK penny stocks.

 What's on this page?

 What is a penny stock?